Choosing the right security cameras for your CCTV system is an important decision for businesses of all sizes and industries.

 Below are 10 considerations to ask yourself before investing in a new CCTV system for your business.

-1 – Will the security cameras be used indoors or out?
+1 – Will the security cameras be indoors or out?

-Whilst most cameras can be used both inside and out, it’s important to consider features such as mounting and housing.
-If the camera is to be used in cold environments, choosing one which is durable and incorporates an inbuilt heater means it will be operational despite the temperature.
+Whilst most cameras are suitable for both inside and out, it’s important to consider features such as mounting and housing.
+If the camera is for use in a cold environment, choosing one which is durable and incorporates an inbuilt heater means it will be operational despite the temperature.

-In the transport industry, for example, it’s also wise to choose a robust solution that can operate reliably in harsh environments and where there may be a high level of vibration.
+In the transport industry, for example, it’s also wise to choose a robust solution.
+This ensures it can operate reliably in harsh environments and where there may be a high level of vibration.

 But it’s not just external cameras that need consideration.
-In factory environments, for example, cameras may need to be protected from dust or heat.
+In factory environments, for example, you may need to protect cameras from dust or heat.

 2 – Do you want your cameras to be discreet or act as a visual deterrent?

-The location you’re considering and what you need to monitor with your CCTV will help determine whether obvious or discreet cameras are required.
+The location you’re considering and what you need to monitor with your CCTV will help determine whether you require obvious or discreet cameras.
 Larger cameras can act as an obvious reminder to people that they’re being monitored, reducing the chance of theft.
-Smaller, dome cameras are the best choice for discretion, and PTZ (pan tilt zoom) cameras are the best choice if you want to cover a large area and follow subjects.
+Smaller, dome cameras are the best choice for discretion.
+PTZ (pan tilt zoom) cameras are the best choice if you want to cover a large area and follow subjects.

 3 – How large is the area you want to monitor?